 Previously on China Law Blog…

 In Part 1 of this three-part series, we discussed the background of the Talpa-Canxing dispute over The Voice of China.
-Now we’ll see what happened after Canxing broke Talpa’s heart.
+In Part 2, we discussed what happened after Canxing broke Talpa’s heart.
+Now, in the thrilling conclusion, we discuss some of the things you can and should do if you are licensing content in China and wish to avoid Talpa’s fate.